School Time Safety

 - Watch those school speed zones.
 Not only for safety sake but for the sake of your wallet as well.
 We encourage officers to be proactive in school zones to ensure the safety of the children.

-Please let your Washington City Police Department know if you have any questions or need assistance with any of the above information.
+Please let the Washington City Police Department know if you have any questions or need assistance with any of the above information.
 Thanks for all you do to make our community a great place to be.

 Jason Williams, Police Chief